harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/gitops-pipeline-steps.md

 The sync options provided are the same options you receive while syncing an application in GitOps directly.

-This completes all the possible configurable steps in Harness PR pipelines.
+This completes all the configurable steps for GitOps in Harness pipelines.
 Happy Deploying!